tlevine/www.thomaslevine.com/content/!/things-to-think-about-when-building-products-on-open-data/index.md

 products, even if you haven't been thinking about open data, here are some tips for you.

+I noticed that this was becoming a listicle, but I

 <!--
 ##
 I've lately been studying [data about open data](/open-data).
 This has led me to,